5 DAYS FROM $1,099

 The morning starts with breakfast, followed by a tour of Udaipur including the Rajastan Art School of Miniature Painting.
 Then we leave Udaipur behind and begin our adventures in south India — starting with Cochin.
 We’ll settle into our hotel here, and then listen to a lecture on South India's colorful culture given by our adventure leader.
 Dinner is at a local restaurant.
 Cultural Discovery: After dinner, we’ll enjoy a captivating Kathakali dance performance.

-Morning tour of Cochin, Indian cooking demo, Arabian Sea sunset cruise
+Morning tour of eclectic Cochin and enjoy an Arabian Sea sunset cruise

 Today, we begin our discoveries of southern India.
 Cochin has a long history as a spice trading hub and so it immediately drew the attention of colonial powers.
 In fact, this was the heart of the Portuguese empire in India at the beginning of the 16th century, and it was subsequently conquered by the Dutch and British.
 Today, remnants of these empires remain, but Cochin still has a character all its own.
 We’ll discover this character on a morning city tour, which will take us to the famed St. Francis Church as well as the Chinese Fishing Nets in Cochin Harbor.